 This sleepy provincial town has an abundance of activities from pepper plantations to boat trips.
 Travellers love its laidback atmosphere and it’s quickly becoming a go-to place on every backpacker’s list.

 The beachside town of Kep is an accessible destination close to Bokor National Park.
 Just an hour and 15 minutes away, you could spend a few days wandering around its crab market and trying the famous seafood restaurants.
+Plus, Kep features its own national park which offers a very different experience to Bokor!

 Love it or loathe it, Sihanoukville is Cambodia’s biggest seaside resort.
-If you don’t mind the casinos and 24/7 party, it can be a fun palace to spend a couple of days.
+If you don’t mind the casinos and 24/7 party, it can be a fun place to spend a couple of days.
 It’s easy to get there and buses leave nearby Kampot town frequently.